Nonprofit Debt Consolidation

 • Your debt qualifies you to enroll in the program.

-• Either you can afford the DMP fees or you qualify for a fee waiver based on your income.
+• You can afford the DMP fees or you qualify for a fee waiver based on your income.

 What the Best Nonprofit Debt Consolidation Looks Like